 Leading efforts to enhance, assist and promote the Heritage Area.

 The Willamette Falls & Landings Heritage Area is a region where residents and visitors experience the places, stories and abundance of culture and history.

 A unique region with a diverse record of historical cultures, discoveries and settlement since time immemorial.
 We strive to ensure that our board reflects the diversity of the Heritage Area, and that we partner with a wide range of organizations to increase awareness and education of the region’s broad and complex history, including neglected and untold stories.
 Unearthing this history and seeking to discover and tell all stories is core to our work.
 We believe that promoting diversity and equity helps us share a true and more complete history.
 Our goal is to grow stronger together through understanding our shared and unique heritage, and respecting our diverse traditions, cultures, and experiences.

 About Our Organization

-The Willamette Falls and Landings Heritage Area Coalition is a federally designated not-for-profit organization, with a 23-member board of directors representing key stakeholders and experienced professionals in government, business, industry, tourism, arts, heritage, historic preservation, and others.
-The WFLHAC Board includes representatives from all six governments operating within the boundary (Metro, Confederated Tribes of Grand Ronde, Clackamas County, and the cities of Oregon City, Lake Oswego, West Linn and Canby.)
+The Willamette Falls and Landings Heritage Area Coalition is a federally designated not-for-profit organization, with a 24-member board of directors representing key stakeholders and experienced professionals in government, business, industry, tourism, arts, heritage, historic preservation, and others.
+The WFLHAC Board includes representatives from seven governments operating within the boundary (Metro, Confederated Tribes of Grand Ronde, Clackamas County, and the cities of Oregon City, Lake Oswego, West Linn, and Willsonville.)